Mathematics

 MATH214W: Statistics

-Statistics includes the following topics: elementary probability, probability distributions, confidence intervals, simulation techniques, hypothesis testing, linear regression and correlation, ANOVA, non-parametric tests, and methods of obtaining, analyzing, and presenting data.
+Statistics includes the following topics: elementary probability, confidence intervals, hypothesis testing, linear regression and correlation, the Central Limit Theorem, discrete and normal probability distributions, estimating parameters and determining sample size, and methods of obtaining, analyzing, and presenting data.

 MATH215W: Calculus I